February 16-18, 2018Register Now

 The flat fee registration of $75 will end at 11:59 PM CST on February 11th, 2018.
 At that time we will not accept new registrations until on-site registration, which will cost $100.

 We want to make check-in as quick and smooth for conference goers as possible.
-This requires a significant about of preparation on behalf of the conference staff.
+This requires a significant amount of preparation on behalf of the conference staff.
 We appreciate support of this process for the MBLGTACC 2018 Planning Committee.

 Workshops at MBLGTACC are similar to seminars in that they can be lectures, discussions, lessons, interactive/performance art, just to name a few.
 Spanning an hour, workshops cover lecture topics ranging from sex and sexuality to language and history.
 Lessons can be over topics focused on educating various groups, whether 101s like simple terminology or more involved options, like how to make your workplace/college more accessible or how to be an ally to transgender and nonbinary friends and coworkers.
 Discussions ask for more involvement from the attendees and act as focus groups for different intersections.